convergence-rfq/convergence-program-library/.autodoc/docs/markdown/risk-engine/js/generated/instructions/calculateCollateralForResponse.d.md

 const accounts = {
   rfq: new web3.PublicKey("..."),
   response: new web3.PublicKey("..."),
-  config: new web3.PublicKey("..."),
+  config: new web3.PublicKey("...")
-  anchorRemainingAccounts: [
-    { pubkey: new web3.PublicKey("..."), isWritable: true, isSigner: false },
-    { pubkey: new web3.PublicKey("..."), isWritable: false, isSigner: false }
-  ]
 };

-const programId = new web3.PublicKey("...");

-const instruction = createCalculateCollateralForResponseInstruction(accounts, programId);
+const instruction = createCalculateCollateralForResponseInstruction(accounts);

+// Use the instruction in a Solana transaction
 ```
 ## Questions:
  1. What is the purpose of the `@convergence-rfq/beet` and `@solana/web3.js` packages being imported?
-- The `@convergence-rfq/beet` package is being used to define a `BeetArgsStruct` type, while the `@solana/web3.js` package is being used to define several `PublicKey` and `AccountMeta` types.
+   - The `@convergence-rfq/beet` package is being used to define the `calculateCollateralForResponseStruct` function, while the `@solana/web3.js` package is being used to define the `CalculateCollateralForResponseInstructionAccounts` type and the `createCalculateCollateralForResponseInstruction` function.

-2. What is the `calculateCollateralForResponseStruct` variable and what does it do?
+2. What is the `calculateCollateralForResponseStruct` function and what does it do?
-- `calculateCollateralForResponseStruct` is a `BeetArgsStruct` type that takes in an array of `instructionDiscriminator` numbers as an argument.
-It is exported for use in other parts of the program.
+   - The `calculateCollateralForResponseStruct` function is a type definition for a `BeetArgsStruct` that takes in an object with an `instructionDiscriminator` property that is an array of numbers.
+It is not clear what this function does beyond defining this type.

-3. What is the purpose of the `createCalculateCollateralForResponseInstruction` function?
+3. What is the purpose of the `createCalculateCollateralForResponseInstruction` function and how is it used?
-- `createCalculateCollateralForResponseInstruction` is a function that takes in an object of `CalculateCollateralForResponseInstructionAccounts` type and an optional `programId` of `PublicKey` type as arguments.
-It returns a `TransactionInstruction` object.
+   - The `createCalculateCollateralForResponseInstruction` function is used to create a `TransactionInstruction` for the `calculateCollateralForResponse` program.
+It takes in an object with `rfq`, `response`, `config`, and `anchorRemainingAccounts` properties (the last of which is optional), as well as an optional `programId` parameter.
+The function returns a `TransactionInstruction` object that can be used to execute the `calculateCollateralForResponse` program.